 The longer your streak, the greater your sense of accomplishment—and the rewards that come with it.

-Duolingo‘s gamified approach encourages consistent engagement by tapping into the innate desire for achievement and progression.
+Duolingo's gamified user onboarding encourages consistent engagement by tapping into the innate desire for achievement and progression.

 This approach encourages users to develop daily learning habits, driving deeper engagement with the app’s features.

-Imagine a scenario where two users interact with the same new feature—one is a novice seeking simplicity, while the other is an expert craving advanced functionality.
+Imagine a scenario where two users interact with the same new feature—one of these users is seeking simplicity, while the other is an expert craving advanced functionality.

 Pros: